 Nutritional management of loss of appetite

 There are many things that cause a loss of appetite.
-Nausea, vomiting, or changes in food’s taste or smell all may contribute to a person losing his or her appetite.
+Nausea, vomiting, or changes in food’s taste or smell all may contribute to losing your appetite.
 Sometimes, the cancer treatment itself will make you feel like not eating.
 Your emotional state and how you cope with your cancer may also cause a loss of appetite.
 Talk to your healthcare provider about these things because, in addition to the eating and nutrition tips here, there may be medicines or other suggestions that will help you.
-Suggestions for managing a loss of appetite include the following:
+Suggestions for managing a loss of appetite include:

-If you feel you cannot eat regular food for any meal, try liquid meal replacements.
+If you feel you can't eat regular food for any meal, try liquid meal replacements.

-If you cannot eat very much at one time, eat throughout the day.
+If you can't eat very much at one time, eat throughout the day.
 Try eating small, meals often.
 Small high-protein, high-calorie snacks can make up for larger meals.

 Keep easy to prepare and nutritious foods within reach so you can have something whenever you feel like it.
-Do not forget to take a snack with you whenever you go out.
+Don't forget to take a snack with you whenever you go out.
 Try these snack ideas:

 Cheese and crackers

-If you cannot eat solid foods and cannot drink liquid supplements, try drinking other beverages.
+If you can't eat solid foods and can't drink liquid supplements, try drinking other beverages.
 Juice, soup or broth, and other similar fluids can provide important calories and nutrients.

 Change the way you prepare certain foods or the time you eat them to make them more attractive.